SoftUni-Internal/interactive-content/RO/00-Exam/02-Problem-03-RO.md

-# Problem 3: The Pianist
+# Problema 3: The Pianist
 [slide hideTitle]
 # The Pianist